 Our team continues to be here for you and your cherished pets.
 We are OPEN and are now able to provide a wide range of services.
 To learn more about the changes we have implemented in response to COVID-19 and what to expect during your next visit, click here.

 Some of the most common internal parasites we see in cats include tapeworm, roundworm, and a microscopic parasite called coccidia.

 What are worm infestation symptoms in cats?

 The most common signs that your cat has worms is diarrhea, vomiting, weight loss and a big bloated belly.
-However, these can also be symptoms of hundreds of various medical problems, so if you see your cat showing these signs, you should consider getting them checked by a vet.
+However, these can also be symptoms of hundreds of various medical problems.
+So if you see your cat showing these signs, you should consider getting them checked by a veterinarian.

 Do worm affect humans?

 While humans can get worms as well, there are not many species that affect both cats and humans and it is highly unlikely that you will get worms from your cat.

 The general rule for cats is to deworm twice a year.
 If your cat never goes outside, deworming once a year should be sufficient.
 If your cat goes outdoors and is a big hunter, deworming three or more times a year may be needed.